Getting Long-Term Disability (LTD) Benefits for Breast Cancer

 To diagnose breast cancer, a doctor may conduct a manual breast exam, a mammogram x-ray of the breast, an ultrasound, or an MRI.
 A biopsy, or a sampling of breast tissue, may also be taken so that potentially cancerous cells can be examined in a lab.
 Further tests to determine the stage of your cancer may include blood tests, a bone scan, or a CT or PET scan.

 While breast cancer mainly impacts women, it is important to note that men can also be diagnosed with breast cancer.
 Fortunately, the rate of risk is about 1 in 833, according to the American Cancer Society.
-Risk of breast cancer in men may be increased by abnormal hormone levels or certain medicines that affect hormones.
+The risk of breast cancer in men may be increased by abnormal hormone levels or certain medicines that affect hormones.
 These can cause men to develop breast gland tissue, thus increasing the possibility of cancer.
 The symptoms and treatment for breast cancer in men are largely the same as they are for women.

 Breast Cancer Treatment